tdooms/bilinear-interp/writeup.md

 This undesirable property of the ReLU has led to MLPs and similar structures being famously hard to interpret.
 As a consequence, several papers ([5], [6]) have used quadratic activation functions to perform theoretic analyses.
 Unfortunately, simple quadratic activation functions result in terrible accuracy due to as they do not lead to universal function approximators ([7]).
 However, as a substitute, it is possible to use bilinear activation functions.
 These functions posses appealing characteristic like the quadratic activations while being comparable to (and even surpassing) ReLUs in accuracy in large models as established in ([4]).
 Therefore, in this document, we make the design decision to replace ReLUs with the more interpretable bilinear layer.
 We provide an introduction to these layers and provide an overview of our current efforts in interpreting simple models using them.

-> The mentioned paper ([4]) has my favourite conclusion of any paper I have read ever: "*We offer no explanation as to why these architectures seem to work; we attribute their success, as all else, to divine benevolence*".
+> The mentioned paper ([4]) has my favourite conclusion of any paper I have ever read: "*We offer no explanation as to why these architectures seem to work; we attribute their success, as all else, to divine benevolence*".
 In a sense, in this project, we aim to provide this divine explanation.

 ### Bilinear Maps
 Like most things in life, bilinear maps are a very natural idea once one is familiar with it, but it can be a bit tricky to wrap your head around at first.
 If you're already familiar with the concept, you're free to skip this part, the next section covers how we use them in neural networks.
 What follows is a very intuitive explanation of bilinear maps, followed by a more mathematical definition.